MaadiVeedu

 Safety Measures

-• Safety Devices: Make sure the PG property is equipped with smoke detectors, fire alarms, and other safety devices to reduce risks.
+• Safety Devices: Ensure the PG has smoke detectors, fire alarms, and secure door locks.

 Insurance

-• Tenant Insurance: Tenants can consider getting personal renter’s insurance to protect their belongings from theft, fire, or water damage.
+• Tenant Insurance: Optional but recommended for protecting personal belongings from theft, fire, or water damage.

 Lease Terms